egrcc/Mango/README.md

 # Mango

-Mango is markdown editor for linux, written in nw.js with node.js
+Mango is markdown editor for linux, written in nw.js with node.js.
+It is under development.